 - Oops!Something went wrong.Please try again later.

 Given that Reata Pharmaceuticals didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
-Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
-Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.
+Shareholders of unprofitable companies usually expect strong revenue growth.
+As you can imagine, fast revenue growth, when maintained, often leads to fast profit growth.

-Reata Pharmaceuticals actually saw its revenue drop by 45% per year over three years.
-This is in stark contrast to the strong share price growth of 63%, compound, per year.
-This clear lack of correlation between revenue and share price is surprising to see in a money losing company.
+Over the last half decade Reata Pharmaceuticals' revenue has actually been trending down at about 25% per year.
+This is in stark contrast to the strong share price growth of 51%, compound, per year.
+There can be no doubt this kind of decoupling of revenue growth and share price growth is unusual to see in loss making companies.
 At the risk of upsetting holders, this does suggest that hope for a better future is playing a significant role in the share price action.

 We consider it positive that insiders have made significant purchases in the last year.
-Having said that, most people consider earnings and revenue growth trends to be a more meaningful guide to the business.
+Even so, future earnings will be far more important to whether current shareholders make money.
 So we recommend checking out this free report showing consensus forecasts

 A Different Perspective